fable-compiler/Fable/docs/source/docs/compiling.md

 > See [fable-helpers-sample](https://www.npmjs.com/package/fable-helpers-sample) to know how to publish a Fable package.

+TODO: Explain how to use the EntryModule attribute

 ## fableconfig.json

 Rather than passing all the options to the CLI, it may be more convenient to put them